Skip to main content Skip to main navigation

 How easy is it to open a bank account in Australia?

 Chances are your employer will need your Australian bank account details to pay your salary or wages into directly.
 Fortunately opening a bank account in Australia can be surprisingly straightforward.
-Once you arrive in Australia, you can open up an everyday bank account online with Westpac and receive money straight away into your new account.
-You’ll then need to verify your ID in one of our local branches before you can start using your new account.
+Once you arrive in Australia, you can open a Westpac Choice account online or in a local branch in just a few minutes.
+If you open online, you may still be required to visit a branch to verify your ID.

 Find out more about opening an everyday bank account in Australia.